Mattjones444/Milestone-Project-2/readme.md

 The core purposes of the website:

-- introduce the three times table to children.
+- Introduce the three times table to children.

-- teach children the multiplication facts from the three times table..
+- Teach children the multiplication facts from the three times table..

 - Build the children's confidence in learning the three times table.